dell/ansible-powerscale/docs/modules/alert_channel.rst

   name (True, str, None)
     Name of the Channel.

-    Name should be unique and can not be changed.
+    Name should be unique and cannot be changed.

   send_test_alert (optional, bool, False)